truedread/pymsl/README.md

 ... )
 ```

 - `esn` is the identity used for communicating with MSL.
-Different ESNs have different priveleges.
+Different ESNs have different privileges.
 - `drm_system` will determine what kind of initialization data you will receive in the manifest.
 - `profiles` is a list of profiles used for telling MSL what you want to receive in the manifest.
 - `keypair` is the RSA keypair used in the initial key exchange.